-The group of seven, two Algerians and five Moroccans, all male, went on game from Velika Kladusa (BIH).
+The group of seven, two Algerians and five Moroccans, all male, went on game from Velika Kladuša (BIH).
 After walking through Croatia for 10 days, they arrived close to the Slovenian border.
-On March 11, 2019, around 5 pm, they entered Slovenia.
-Near the border there is a river that they had to cross.
+On March 11, 2019, around 5 pm, they entered Slovenia, near Fara.
+Here there is a river that they had to cross.

 When the 19-year-old Moroccan tried to cross it, he was carried away by the river.
 He couldn’t get out anymore and drowned in front of his friend’s eyes without them being able to help him.

-Shocked by the incident, they nevertheless decided to continue walking.
-When they were walking on a road, a citizen spotted them.
+Shocked by the incident, the group nevertheless decided to continue walking.
+When they were walking on a road, a member of the public spotted them.
 Shortly after, around 9.00 pm, two Slovenian officers, a man and a woman, both in green uniforms and carrying big guns, stopped them.
 The officers pointed with their guns at them and told them to get down on their knees.
 Then, they made a call and soon after, two other officers in blue uniforms arrived.

 The officers asked them with how many people they were traveling.

 But the officers didn’t believe that they were only a group of six.
 Given this, the people on the move told them of the tragic death of their friend.
 However, the officers didn’t want to listen to this and refused to go to the spot where their friend had died.
 During the argument, another officer arrived who told the group to show him where they entered the Slovenian border.
 They had to enter a police van and were driven to the point where they entered Slovenia.
 Here one of them had to get off the van.

 “The police take a photo of him in the border.”

 Afterwards he had to enter the van once more and the group were driven to the police station in Kočevje (SVN).